 Member/Staff Point of Contact: Lauren Zelek

-Women’s Forum (In Development)
+Women’s Forum (Active)

 This group focuses on advancing women and offers opportunities to expand their networks across regions, country borders and demographics to build new relationships.
 The group aims to discuss issues and exchange information in a safe and supportive environment, and enhance skills for professional career and leadership development.